 Amanda was very responsive and helpful, thinking ahead about people’s needs.
 J Meigs Classic Cols of Corsica 2018

-Hotel Management & Trip Preparation
+Hotel Management & Cycling Holiday Preparation

 It was a love of Natural History that first brought us to the Ariege, France, with our two daughters, then 6 weeks and 2 years old.
 Many years later we are still here, still rising to the challenge of living and working in France.
 When I run along trails in the mountains past half a dozen species of orchids or walk by a hay meadow amongst clouds of butterflies I’m reminded of how truly lucky I am.